baehyunsol/MDxt/reference.md

 ```

 As you see above, the first and the last paragraph only consist of a macro.
 The macro will be rendered to `<div class="color-red">`.

+If an opening macro is declared as a multiline-macro, the closing one must also be multiline.

 [multiline macro]: #multiline-macro